displaylink-rpm/displaylink-rpm/README.md

     make rawhide

-The resulting RPM will have a fake version string that should have priority over the mainline version.

 Of course this `devel` branch will also include some experimental and less tested changes that may break things in other unexpected ways.
 So you should prefer the mainline build if it works, but if it breaks, you have the option of making